LowLevelDaniel/COIL/CONTRIBUTING.md

 - Ask questions in the relevant issue or PR
 - Reach out to maintainers listed in MAINTAINERS.md

-Thank you for contributing to COIL.
+Thank you for contributing to the COIL specification.
 Your efforts help create a powerful, efficient intermediate language representation for the future of computing.